Automotive Art also referred to as Auto Art, and Car Art is a rapidly

 science used to enable artwork as it involves supports (canvases),

-have affected the results we see today.
-The use of perspective during
+we see today.
+The use of perspective during the renaissance and non

-the renaissance and non objective art at the end of the 19th century
+objective art at the end of the 19th century changed how we looked

-changed how we looked at art.
+at art.

-in art today.
+today.

 Historically narrative or story telling has been an important part